ACADEMY OF CHOCOLATE 2015 AWARDS

 Newcomer to the Awards, Chika Watanabe received a Gold award for her Tajine Apricot in the Best Filled Chocolate – Spices and Herbs category.
 Demarquette Fine Chocolates also achieved a Gold accolade for its handcrafted Imperial China chocolate.
 In the Best Filled Chocolate – Alcohol category Chococo gained a Gold accolade for its Totally Twisted Nose and Hotel Chocolat was awarded Gold for its Single Malt Cardhu Whisky.

-The Best Filled Chocolate – Caramel category was awash with outstanding opponents with the following walking away with a Gold accolade: Benjamin Chocolatier for its Palm Blossom Caramel; Berries Luxury Pudding Makers & Confectioners for Blackcurrant Caramel Dome; Chika Watanabe for Yuzu Mint Caramel; Coworth Park Hotel for Muscavodo & Ginger Caramel; Rococo Chocolates for Mandarin & Tonka Bean Caramel; Selfridges for Hebridean Honey and Sea Salted Caramel; and last, but by no means least, Winchester Cocoa Company for Ginger and Muscovado Caramel.
+The Best Filled Chocolate – Caramel category was awash with outstanding opponents with the following walking away with a Gold accolade: Benjamin Chocolatier for Palm Blossom Caramel; Berries Luxury Pudding Makers & Confectioners for Blackcurrant Caramel Dome; Chika Watanabe for Yuzu Mint Caramel; Coworth Park Hotel for Muscavodo & Ginger Caramel; Rococo Chocolates for Mandarin & Tonka Bean Caramel; Selfridges for Hebridean Honey and Sea Salted Caramel; and last, but by no means least, Winchester Cocoa Company for Ginger and Muscovado Caramel.

 Yauatcha won the judges appeal with a Gold award for its Raspberry Rose chocolate in the Best Filled Chocolate – Other category.
 In the Best Unflavoured Drinking Chocolate category Kokoa Collection Hot Chocolate gained a Gold award for its Dark Haiti 75% Hot Chocolate.
 Hotel Chocolat tantalised the judges’ taste buds, winning a Gold accolade for its Salted Caramel hot chocolate in the Best Flavoured Drinking Chocolate category.

-With many thanks to Westminster Kingsway College, where the judging took place with the professional help of Gary Hunter and Jesse Courtis and the team of the hospitality lecturers and students.
+We are grateful once again to Westminster Kingsway College, where the judging took place with the professional help of Gary Hunter and Jesse Courtis and the team of the hospitality lecturers and students.

 Judges included food writers and bloggers: Xanthe Clay, Andrew Baker, Jennifer Earle, Lee McCoy, Zoe Perrett, Spencer Hyman, Jill Norman, Henrietta Green, Aggie McKenzie, Jenny Linford, Joanna Wood, Janie Suthering; Buyers from Fortnum & Mason, Harrods, Selfridges, Marks & Spencer; Chocolatiers/Patissiers: Cecilia Tessieri, Iain Burnett, Amelia Rope, Claire Clark MBE, James Petrie and Steven James from the University of West London; and AoC members: Kate Johns, Christopher Reeves and John Adams.